• Home

 Protective Association of Lonely Souls

-The Protective Association of Lonely Souls (PALS) was established in 1919 by three wives of state legislators (including Maude Pettis and Jessie Boggs Harris) who happened to meet in Capitol Park at some point during that session.
+The Protective Association of Lonely Souls (PALS) was established in 1919 by the wives of two state legislators (Maude Ruby Pettis and Jessie Boggs Harris) and Laura Mae Bromley (1903-1994), who happened to meet at a bench in Capitol Park at some point during that session.
 PALS was based on the Congressional Club, a bipartisan non-profit of current and former spouses of Members of Congress that was formed in 1908.

 During World War II, the PALS created a cookbook containing recipes from the members, as well as from the wives of the state’s constitutional officers.
 One humorous addition can be found at the end of the book where Artie Samish, a lobbyist for the liquor industry, took out a two page advertisement boasting about the benefits of having wine with dinner.
 By the 1960s, a similar group (composed of the spouses of lobbyists) called “GALS” existed for a few years, which met occasionally with joint meetings with PALS.